vedanthirekar/Glassify/PRODUCT.md

 ## The Solution

-MindGate is a **conscience layer** — a compassionate AI that intercepts social media opens and asks a single question before the app loads:
+MindGate is a **conscience layer** — a compassionate AI that intercepts social media opens and starts a conversation before the app loads.
+Not a single question you can type through in two seconds, but a short dialogue that genuinely examines your intent.

-> *"Why do you want to open this right now?"*

-That question, asked at the right moment every time, shifts users from reactive to intentional.
 It's not a wall.
-It's a mirror.
+It's a mirror — built on three evidence-based techniques from clinical psychology.

-### Core Insight
+### Psychological Foundation
-Behavioural psychology tells us three things that MindGate is built around:

-1. **Friction reduces impulsive behaviour.** Even a 3-second cognitive interruption significantly reduces mindless opens.
+1. **Friction reduces impulsive behaviour.** Even a brief cognitive interruption significantly reduces mindless opens.
+(Baumeister et al.)
-2. **Labelling an emotion reduces its intensity.** Naming how you feel before acting — "I'm bored, I'm anxious" — activates the prefrontal cortex and weakens the automatic response.
+2. **Affect labelling reduces emotional intensity.** Naming how you feel before acting activates the prefrontal cortex and weakens the automatic response.
 (Lieberman et al., UCLA)
-3. **Implementation intention predicts behaviour.** Stating a specific reason before an action dramatically increases the likelihood the action is intentional and goal-directed.
+3. **Motivational interviewing changes behaviour.** The clinical technique of open-ended questioning — used by therapists to help people examine their own motivations — is significantly more effective than confrontation or restriction.
+4. **Urge surfing works.** ACT and mindfulness research shows 60–90% of urges pass if a person waits 60–90 seconds.
+The urge peaks and dissolves on its own.

-MindGate operationalises all three.
+MindGate operationalises all four.

 ---